-The number of requests for First Response/Medical calls in 2012 remained close the the 2011 levels.
-The department was requested by BCAS to respond to 47 First Response/Medical/Assist calls.
+The number of requests for Medical/First Response/Assist calls in 2013 increased from The department was requested by BCAS to respond to 63 the 2012 levels.
+Medical/First Response/Assist.
 Presently, the fire department only responds to these calls under the following criteria: Echo type calls, BCAS is delayed more than 15 minutes, upon request by on scene crew for additional support.
+As discussed in the recent fire department Strategic Plan, the addition of any more medical calls would have a significant strain on the department members.
+As an example, if the department responded to "Delta" type calls, it would have potentially added 450+ incidents for the fire department to handle.
 In 2009, the City of Parksville signed an agreement with the Emergency Health Service Commission to provide both the authority and indemnification for the department to respond to these types of calls.
 While the call volume for this type of incident is relatively low it is critically important that the department maintain the necessary skills required to aid in these calls.
 Not only does it allow us to serve the public, it is also for the protection of the membership who respond to all types of emergency calls.